BuildMantra/Build/README.md

-Osense is a low-code framework for deploying autonomous social media agents
+Osense is a low-code framework for analyzing video through autonomous agents

 https://osense.fun/